No Down Payment -

 Buying Real Estate Without Cash or Credit

-If there is one common question that a lot of our visitors ask, it is, "Can you buy a house with no down payment, as advertised on your site?"
+If there is one common question that a lot of our visitors ask, it is, "Can you really invest in real estate with no down payment, and even without credit as advertised on your site?"
 Excellent question.
+And the short answer is "yes".

 A prime example of buying a home with no down payment is to "equity share" the property with the seller.
-HUD calls this "equity participation".
+HUD created this strategy and calls this "equity participation", and it reached its heyday in the late '70's, but is just as viable today.
 The seller will be the investor who puts up the down payment (actually, he only leaves in enough of his equity to act as the down payment) in return for a tidy profit in 5 years.
 Sweet and simple, you get into the home without a down payment.
+NOTE: You would need to qualify for the mortgage you would need to get, but since you are "partners" with the seller, his credit can be used to soften the need for credit.
 (See Equity Sharing in "The Simple Man's Guide to Real Estate" for full details)

-The Triple-Net Lease (aka "nnn"), with or without an option to buy is another no down payment method used to obtain multi-unit apartment buildings, as well as other commercial properties.
-It is similar to the lease option, except that it usually involves a multi-unit.
+The Triple-Net Lease (aka "nnn"), with or without an option to buy is another no down payment method.
+It is similar to the lease option, except that it usually involves a multi-unit or commercial property.
 The seller still owns it, but you take over all responsibility (including all service debt such as the mortgage, taxes and insurance), for which a portion of the rents go to you.
 In other words, the seller still gets the bulk of the income without having to lift a finger.
 You can upgrade the units and raise the rents and make manangement more efficient to increase your monthly take.
 You might add a laundry and vending machines for added profit.
+Since you are not buying anything, neither cash nor credit is necessary.
 And if you include an option to buy, a chunk of the income that you are paying to the seller will grow to be your down payment when you buy.
-The end result is that you buy the building with no down payment, at least not in a lump sum.
+The end result is that you could buy the building with no down payment, at least not in a lump sum.

 These are not the only No Down Payment strategies that result in no cash out of your pocket.
 Others include "seller financing", where you negotiate to have the seller finance part or all of the purchase.
 Why would he do that?
 Some sellers would get badly burned by the IRS if they get the entire amount all at once.
 Other sellers may be retired and in need of a steady income flow to supplement their Social (in)Security.
 There are numerous reasons a seller might finance for you, providing you with methods of buying a house with no down payment.

 A "contract for deed" can be a no down payment deal.
-It is a type of seller financing detailed in "The Simple Man's Guide to Real Estate".
+It is a special type of seller financing detailed in "The Simple Man's Guide to Real Estate".
 Basically, the seller is the "bank" - you make payments to him directly.
-He keeps the deed until he gets paid off.
-Once you have made enough payments to act as your down payment, you would then get a mortgage from a bank to pay the seller off and get the deed.
+Hence, no need to obtain financing, or even make a down payment.
+NOTE: A Contract for Deed cannot be done if the current owner's mortgage has a "due-on-sale" clause UNLESS you get the lender's permission.

 Or you could use barter to buy a house with no down payment - I recall making a down payment by building a new deck on the seller's new home.
 And I once traded equity in one small property for an equal amount as down payment on a much larger property.
 I still owned the smaller property - I simply gave up the equity in it in order to buy the bigger property with no down payment out of pocket.